Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

-\textbf{Relighting Subnet.} The relighting branch incorporates 6 Transformer decoders to decode the shared features $F_{share}^*$ and utilize them for subsequent image reconstruction.
-These decoders consist of multi-head self-attention modules and feedforward networks.
-Within each decoder layer, the attention calculation is performed using the global representation $F_{share}^*$ and the task-specific learnable embedding $T_{e}$ as inputs, as illustrated in Figure~\ref{figure:tcts_network_fig} (b).
 The output features of the decoder are further processed through a sequence of convolutional layers, combined with the maximum channel of the input image, to generate a reflectance map (relighting result) of the input image and a corresponding lighting map.
 Specifically, the output features of the decoder and the maximum channel of the input image undergo separate $3\times3$ convolutional operations for refinement.
 Subsequently, they are concatenated along the channel dimension and passed through two additional convolutional layers with activation functions to enable comprehensive fusion, resulting in a 4-channel image.
 Finally, the \textit{Sigmoid} function is applied to constrain these results.
 The first three channels represent reflection maps, while the last channel corresponds to the lighting map.
+It is worth noting that we tailor different learning strategies for the relighting branch in both real and synthetic domain data.
+The details will be elaborated in Sec~\ref{mdl}.